threesentencephilosophy/threesentencephilosophy.github.io/README.md

-The website of threesentencephilosophy.com.
-All of the content is under the _posts folcer.
+The repository for threesentencephilosophy.com.
+All of the content is under the _posts folder.
+To contribute, submit a pull request or email [threesentencephilosophy@gmail.com](mailto:threesentencephilosophy@gmail.com).